 6) Scroll down and change the “Root Explorer” to on, in order to root the device.

 Important: If it doesn’t let you change it to on, it means you won’t be able to root this device using the ES3.
 Instead you might need to download, install and run another rooting application (such as Kingo) or a super user application or flash the device with a custom rooted firmware.
+Also, here is a link to the 7 best Android root software with or without computer.

 Granting R/W permissions: